sequencer/dwbb-impl/readme.md

  })
 ```

-Then you can run the jasper with the name of the module that you have added as the target:
+Then you can run the JasperGold with a test case:

 ```bash
 nix build '.#dwbb.SOME_DWBB.<testcase>.jg-fpv' --impure